voideditor/void/CONTRIBUTING.md

 - Make sure you have the same NodeJS version as `.nvmrc`.

+- If you see `X [ERROR] Cannot start service: Host version "0.23.1" does not match binary version "0.23.0"`, run `npm i -D esbuild@0.23.0`

 ### b.
 Building on Windows

 To build on Windows, please refer to [How to Contribute](https://github.com/microsoft/vscode/wiki/How-to-Contribute).
 We recommend building on Mac; we're Windows users who switch to Mac to build right now.